-If the name is different from the name on your birth certificate, then you are required to provide the MVA with an original or certified copy (from the issuing agency) of the document or documents that changed your name i.e. marriage certificate, divorce decree, court ordered name change, etc. However, a cross-reference record must be created with the name on your birth certificate.
-Note: It may take the SSA 48 hours or more to update their records before the MVA can electronically verify the name change.
+If the name is different from the name on your birth certificate, then you are required to provide the MVA with an original or certified copy (from the issuing agency) of the document or documents that changed your name (i.e. marriage certificate, divorce decree, court ordered name change).
+However, a cross-reference record must be created with the name on your birth certificate.
+It may take the 48 hours or more to update the records at the Social Security Administration before the MVA can electronically verify the name change.

 Under what circumstances can I report changed or incorrect information without going to an MVA office?